Falldog/SudokuBoxer/README.md

 SudokuBoxer
 =======
-Sudoku GUI game & solver.
+Cross platform Sudoku GUI game & solver.
 Develop by wxPython.
 Help you solve the Sudoku puzzle step by step

 --------------